-- 17.(1) Where a procuring entity intends to engage in open tendering, the entity shall publish a notice to be called an invitation to tender. - (2) The invitation to tender shall include - (a) the principal terms and conditions of the procurement contract; - (b) any key technical, eligibility or qualification requirements; - (c) whether the entity will convene a meeting of suppliers; and - (d) the procedure, place and deadline for presenting tenders. - (3) Subsection (1) does not apply where a procuring entity engages in prequalification proceedings.
+- 17.(1) Where a procuring entity intends to engage in open tendering, the entity shall publish a notice to be called an invitation to tender. - (2) The invitation to tender shall include - (a) any key technical, eligibility or qualification requirements; - (b) whether the entity will convene a meeting of suppliers; and - (c) the procedure, place and deadline for presenting tenders. - (3) Subsection (1) does not apply where a procuring entity engages in prequalification proceedings.